aminerachyd/website/docs/Docs/externaldns_externalname_ingress.md

 Kubernetes provides a way to reference external services via `ExternalName` type services.

-These services essentially create a CNAME DNS record that points to the external service.
+These services essentially create somewhat of CNAME DNS record in the cluster that points to the external service.
 They can be defined as such:

 ```yaml
 apiVersion: v1